ginsan95/LibraryFuzzySystem/README.md

 # LibraryFuzzySystem
 ## Introduction
 This project is a libarry coldness fuzzy control system, where based on input variables such as the weather and air-con temperature, the fuzzy system will calculate the coldness level felt by the students.
+It is my assignment for the subject Computational Intelligence during my undergraduate semester 7.

 ## Methodology
 ### Membership function